Settlement Reached: Feds Must Restore Deleted Health Data and Websites

 Youtube video

-The plaintiffs assert that the removed websites were funded by taxpayer dollars and widely used by healthcare professionals, researchers, and public health officials.
-They claim the removals impact efforts to address health issues ranging from infectious disease outbreaks to behavioral health trends.
+The plaintiffs asserted that the removed websites were funded by taxpayer dollars and widely used by healthcare professionals, researchers, and public health officials.
+They claimed the removals impact efforts to address health issues ranging from infectious disease outbreaks to behavioral health trends.

 🤔 Nurses, share your thoughts in the discussion forum below.